 Post

-I don't care what GenAI is and you shouldn't either
+GenAI: I don't care what it is and you shouldn't either

 When did you first hear the term GenAI or GenerativeAI?
 A year ago or 2 years maybe.
 Now check out this video generated with the help from an AI model called DeepDream by Google.